How laptops and tablets are allocated

 - the name of the school your query is for and the number of additional devices required.
 If you’re requesting additional devices for more than one school, you’ll need to provide the number of additional devices required for each school

-If you’re applying for a school, college or further education provider, you need to tell us:
+If you’re applying for a school, college or further education institution, you need to tell us:

 - your unique reference number (URN), which is normally 6 digits.
 If you’re applying for a further education college, this will be your 8-digit UKPRN.
 If you don’t know your URN or UKPRN, you can find these on the Get Information about Schools site

-- the name of your school, college or further education provider
+- the name of your school, college or further education institution

 - the number of additional devices required